Dootmaan/MT-UNet/readme.md

 ## Update 2021/11/19

 - Thank you for your interest in our work.
 We have uploaded the code of our MTUNet to help peers conduct further research on it.
-However, rest of the codes (such as the training and testing codes) are currently not so well organized, and we plan to release them upon paper publication.
-It also should be noted that they are still avaliable right now with a rough appearance.
-Please contact us for these codes if you are new to this field or having difficulty in applying our model to your own dataset.
+However, the rest of the codes (such as the training and testing codes) are currently not so well organized, and we plan to release them upon paper publication.
+It also should be noted that they are still available right now with a rough appearance.
+Please contact us for these codes if you are new to this field or having difficulty applying our model to your own dataset.

 ---